The Containment Game in the plane: between the Firefighter Problem and Conway's Angel Problem

-\textbf{Other pursuit games on graphs.} Many other variants of pursuit games on graphs have been studied, both for applicative reasons and as a method for understanding graph connectivity.
-We provide references to several prominent examples which are somewhat related to the games studied here.
-The Burning Number of a Graph~\cite{bonato2016burn} is a solitaire initialised with an empty burning set, where at every time-step, neighbours of burning vertices are added to the burning set along with a single additional vertex chosen by the player.
+\textbf{Other pursuit games on graphs.} Many other pursuit games on graphs have been studied, both for applicative reasons and as a method of getting insight into graph connectivity properties.
+We provide references to several prominent examples, somewhat related to the game studied here.
+The Burning Number of a Graph~\cite{bonato2016burn} is a solitaire game initialised with an empty burning set, where at every time-step, neighbours of burning vertices are added to the burning set along with a single additional vertex chosen by the player.
 The goal here is to reduce the number of rounds required to burn all vertices in the graph.
-Cops and Robbers is another two-player pursuit game, where Container is moving a set of blocked vertices (cops) along the graph's edges trying to catch a finite number of Avoider (robbers) vertices (c.f.
-Remark~\ref{rmk:avoider}).
+Cops and Robbers is another two-player pursuit game, where Container is moving a set of blocked vertices (cops) along the graph's edges trying to catch a finite number of Spreader (robbers) vertices.
 See~\cite{bonato2011game} for a monograph on this game.
-Finally, Invisible Rabbits~\cite{abramovskaya2016hunt} is an oblivious variant of the cops and robbers game, where the cops' movements are not restricted by the edges of the graph, but the Container player is oblivious to the location of the robbers, and must nevertheless catch them.
+Finally, Invisible Rabbits~\cite{abramovskaya2016hunt} is an oblivious variant of the cops and robbers game, where the cops' movements are not restricted by the edges of the graph, but Container is oblivious to the location of the robbers and must nevertheless catch them.